nloadholtes/synappio-client/Cookbooks/feedback_api.md

 Email Service Providers taking advantage of DataValidation's Feedback API can benefit from more accurate and up-to-date deliverability reporting by providing us with campaign history.
 This API is available only to Partner ESPs, and the information we recieve is for the benefit of all ESPs taking advantage of the Feedback API.

-Currently, the feedback API is only available for Email Service Providers.
-ESP Partners will go through a vetting process to be considered, and any data received through the Feedback API will be closely monitored to prevent bad data from entering the system.
+Currently, the Feedback API is **only available for Email Service Providers, and is by invitation only.** ESP Partners will go through a vetting process to be considered, and any data received through the Feedback API will be closely monitored to prevent bad data from entering the system.
 See below for details on how to submit campaign history.

 ### Submit a CSV File containing Campaign History

 When using the Feedback API, ESPs should submit .csv files containing email addresses and corresponding campaign history.
 These files should specifically contain columns within the .csv file for the following parameters:

-- Timestamp: What time did the event occure?
+- Timestamp: What time did the event occur?

 - Email Address: Which address are you providing campaign history for?
 Only one per row.